Policy Position

 Focus on the Problem

-Production caps on plastic is a bad idea that would make a tough situation worse.
-It’s time to focus on solving the problem of waste in our environment.
-Period.
+Production caps on plastic would make a tough situation worse.
+Policymakers should focus on solving the real problem of waste ending up in our environment.

-To keep plastic out of the environment, public policy should focus on creating a circular economy for plastics.
+To help keep plastic out of the environment, public policy should build a circular economy that expands recycling collection and infrastructure, scales recycling innovations, and strengthens markets for recycled materials.

-A global agreement among nations to end plastic waste in the environment can stimulate a circular economy for plastics.
-The Global Partners for Plastics Circularity are championing an international agreement that would retain the societal benefits of plastics while marshalling the resources needed to keep plastic waste out of our environment.
+At the global level, an agreement among nations to end plastic waste could stimulate a circular economy for plastics.
+The Global Partners for Plastics Circularity support a global plastics treaty that preserves the societal benefits of plastics while marshalling the resources needed to help keep plastic waste out of our environment.